srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

     ```
     In our kind cluster that has a single network attached, the VXLAN tunnel is routed through the management network interface of the pod.
 It is possible to configure kind nodes to have more than one network and therefore have a dedicated network for the VXLAN tunnels with a higher MTU value.

+[^1]: In general there are no requirements for clabernetes from a kubernetes cluster perspective, however, many device types may have requirements for nested virtualization or specific CPU flags that your nodes would need to support in order to run the device.
+[^2]: They may run on the same node, this is up to the kubernetes scheduler whose job it is to schedule pods on the nodes it deems most appropriate.
-[^1]: Default exposed ports can be ovewritten by a user via Containerlab CR.
+[^3]: Default exposed ports can be overwritten by a user via Containerlab CR.
-[^2]: Using containerlab's [vxlan tunneling workflow](../../manual/multi-node.md#vxlan-tunneling) to create tunnels.
+[^4]: Using containerlab's [vxlan tunneling workflow](../../manual/multi-node.md#vxlan-tunneling) to create tunnels.
-[^3]: They may run on the same node, if scheduler decides so.